techouse/termania-firefox-extension/README.md

-# Termania.net Lookup Google Chrome Extension
+# Termania.net Lookup Firefox Extension

-This Google Chrome extension enables foreigners as well as Slovenian native speakers to search the extensive Slovenian dictionary search engine [Termania.net](https://www.termania.net) with the click of a single button.
+This Firefox extension enables foreigners as well as Slovenian native speakers to search the extensive Slovenian dictionary search engine [Termania.net](https://www.termania.net) with the click of a single button.

-## Why yet another Google Chrome Extension
+## Why yet another Firefox Extension
-I wanted to build something that actually solves a problem and helps people, especially foreigners who are trying to learn the Slovenian language.

-## Why Chrome and not Firefox?
-**2 reasons:**
-1. Because according to the [latest statistics](https://gs.statcounter.com/browser-market-share) Google Chrome has a whooping **64.3%** market share and Firefox has only **4.49%**.
-2. I only have so much free time on my hands :hourglass_flowing_sand:
+Actually this is a Firefox port of my original [Termania.net Lookup Google Chrome Extension](https://github.com/techouse/termania-chrome-extension).

 ## How does it work?
 The user first needs to select a Slovenian word and right-click it to open Chrome's context menu: